roseyume/tails-of-kafka/README.md

 Objective: Understand the basic flow of producing messages in Kafka.

 - Create a topic 'NeighborhoodUpdates" with a partition of 1
-- Create a producer 'Whiskers' configured for the topic 'NeighborhoodUpdates' and use the 💬 button to send messages
+- Create a producer 'Buddy' configured for the topic 'NeighborhoodUpdates' and use the 💬 button to send messages

+Check your work:
+ - In the "Topic Management" section of the dashboard, your newly created topic should appear.
+ - The "Producer Management" area should display your producer, and the number of messages sent should be greater than 0

 ## 📦 Scenario 2: Consume Your First Message